 Even with professional installation, you must consider the dimensions of any commercial freezer.
-Check the width and depth of the freezer versus the space you’re planning to place it, especially if you’re buying a commercial undercounter freezer or another small commercial freezer that needs to fit under a defined space, but make sure you also check the height of any doorways and entryways the freezer will need to pass through to deliver it to its final spot.
+Check the width and depth of the freezer versus the space you’re planning to place it, especially if you’re buying a commercial undercounter freezer or another small commercial freezer that needs to fit into a defined space, but make sure you also check the height of any doorways and entryways the freezer will need to pass through to deliver it to its final spot.
 Many commercial freezers are 8 or 9 feet tall, whereas the most common height for a standard door is 6 feet, 8 inches tall.
 Create a game plan before you decide to move the freezer to ensure there are no unexpected delays.

 If you’re upgrading to a commercial freezer from a standard freezer or a mini freezer, or upgrading to a larger commercial freezer, make sure that you have not only the space but the circuitry to handle the power.
 If you are unsure, consult with an electrician.
 If you’re transforming a space that was not originally built to handle commercial freezers, you may need to invest in rewiring.

 Our top pick from the best commercial freezer reviews is the 52-inch Double 2 Door Side By Side Stainless Steel Commercial Refrigerator & Freezer.
 This freezer balances size needs with price perfectly, so it’s a great option for an upgrade to a larger commercial freezer or to replace a failing one.
 It offers a whopping 42 cubic feet of space, but it isn’t so big that it’s impossible to move if needed.
 Two-door units are also easier to find space than three-door units, which may be too large for some spaces.